SubratZi/Python-QuizGame/README.md

 **Contact**

-Contact For any inquiries or issues, please open an issue on GitHub or contact me at [parsurambaral42@gmail.com].
+For any inquiries or issues, please open an issue on GitHub or contact me at **parsurambaral42@gmail.com**